mattwaler/mattwaler.com/README.md

 ### 👋🏻 Thank you!

-I appreciate you taking time to check out the TEA stack, Please leave a star and share it if you found it useful!
+I appreciate you taking time to check out this project.
+Please leave a star and share it if you found it useful!